Back to all articles

 PLC Copilot is built for the day-to-day work of controls engineers: it reads ladder logic from real projects, explains how the logic behaves, traces conditions across rungs, and supports code review, debugging, and documentation in a familiar chat interface.

-PLC Copilot is vendor agnostic, you can stay within common IEC 61131-3 practice and the major IDEs integrators already use, without locking yourself to a single stack.
-It is trained to understand ladder logic as it appears in the field: scan-cycle behavior, interlocks, timers and counters, tag and I/O structure, and the difference between “looks right” and “compiles and runs.”
-That same specialization carries into the physical world of industrial automation, how equipment behaves on the line, how faults show up in practice, and how ladder logic maps to real machines, not just abstract diagrams.
+PLC Copilot is vendor agnostic.
+You can stay within common IEC 61131-3 practice and the major IDEs integrators already use without locking yourself to a single stack.
+It is trained to understand ladder logic as it appears in the field: scan-cycle behavior, interlocks, timers and counters, tag and I/O structure, and the difference between "looks right" and "compiles and runs."

 The Generalists: Claude, ChatGPT, and the Codex Models